WisnuMulya/RoboND-Perception-Project/writeup.md

 #### 3. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.

 Next up in the perception pipeline is the process of object recognition.
 This is done by first obtaining training features and training the model in the Exercise 3 project.
 Several notable functions are `compute_color_histograms()` and `compute_normal_histograms()`.
-Both of them are using the HSV color system and 16 bins of histogram feature.
+Both of them are using the 16 bins of normalized histogram feature.
+What differs is that one of them returns HSV histogram while the other one returns RGB histogram.
 Here are how the functions are defined under `features.py`:

 ```python
 def compute_color_histograms(cloud, using_hsv=False):